Ethical-Spectacle/bias-detection/README.md

 ---

-On September 23, 2024 we'll publish (in this repo):
+On September 23, 2024 we'll publish:

 - **Our ArXiv paper:** GUS-NET (Generalizations Unfairness and Stereotypes Network).
 - **Named Entity Recognition Model:** BERT for multi-label multi-class classification of tokens.